GavinHuttley/tib/_sources/python/visualisation.rst.txt

 Data Visualisation using Plotly
 ===============================

-.. todo:: add links to plotly express and a section describing

 ..
 [1] The foundation data structure of all ``Plotly`` plotting is a dict which has two components, a "trace" and a "layout".
 We will use the ``express``  module, which simplifies the interface to plotting.

 Plotly_ is a javascript based plotting library that has interfaces for Python and multiple other programming languages [1]_.
 This javascript foundation enables its ability to display interactive plots within web browsers.
 Below I introduce the `Plotly Express`_ [2]_.